fosslinux/live-bootstrap/parts.rst

 ``kbd`` contains ``loadkeys`` which is required for building the Linux kernel.
-The 2.x series is not used because it requires particular features of autotools that we do not have avaliable.
+The 2.x series is not used because it requires particular features of autotools that we do not have available.

 make 3.82
 =========